 C. Corella®/Series “J” Coalescing Oil/Water Separator(s) shall be equipped with an Integral Effluent Pump-Out Compartment furnished with duplex submersible wastewater pumps, float control switches, and alarm/control panel for complete automatic operation.

-Specifier Notes: Specify quantity and nominal oil/water separator(s) capacity, diameter, and length.
-Nominal separator capacities range from 350 to 50,000 gallons.
+Specifier Notes: Specify quantity.
+Specify pump system size, flow rate and power requirements.

+Note: Configuration of pump-out system will determine final design and size of effluent chamber rectangular manway.

 D. Quantity: ______

-E. Nominal Oil/Water Separator Compartment Capacity: [ ______ gallons.]
-[As indicated on the Drawings.]
+E. Nominal Oil/Water Separator Compartment Capacity: 50000-gallons, as indicated on the drawings.

 1. Oil/Water Separator capacity and associated oil holding capacity have been calculated to comply with Spill Prevention Control and Countermeasures (SPCC) plan and National Pollutant Discharge Elimination System (NPDES) permit requirements of the facility.
 The sizing of this oil/water separator is consistent with industry protocols for complying with the minimum federal spill and discharge regulations therefore a separator of smaller volume is not permissible.

-F. Nominal Effluent Pump-Out Compartment Capacity: [ ______ gallons.]
-[As indicated on the Drawings.]
+F. Nominal Effluent Pump-Out Compartment Capacity: 8036-gallons, as indicated on the drawings.

 1. Effluent Pump-Out Compartment capacity has been calculated to minimize pump cycling.
 The sizing of the compartment is consistent with industry protocols therefore a separator of smaller volume with a smaller compartment is not permissible.